 Computer/Cyber Crime LAW 9073 Online OntarioLearn Email to a Friend OntarioLearn description: Computer Crime encompasses a broad range of illegal activity.
 This course will introduce the student to the more common criminal offences in which a computer or network is the tool, target or place of the crime.
 Students will gain an understanding of the creation, movement and storage of digital information in an information technology infrastructure, the methodology used to obtain digital evidence and the legal requirements involved in the search and seizure of such evidence.
 The course will deal with the various methods utilized in the tracing of email and web site postings as well as the search and seizure of the evidence in the preparation for a criminal prosecution.
 On completion of the course the student will know how to recognize common computer crimes and locate the source of digital evidence.
 The student will also gain an understanding of the search and seizure requirements during the course of a criminal investigation involving computer crime.
 Note(s) This is an online course delivered via OntarioLearn.
 Please ensure you are familiar with the basic technology requirements for OntarioLearn online courses.
 Teacher support (via email) and technical support (via phone) will be available for this course.
 Contact Information 416-415-5000, ext.
-6543 firstname.lastname@example.org Course Section(s) Available There are no classes currently scheduled for this course.
-For more information about future offerings, please use the contact information listed above.
+6543 firstname.lastname@example.org Course Section(s) Available Class dates and registration for the upcoming year (September 2017 to August 2018) will be available on this website in early July 2017.
+Please visit this page again at that time.
 Some courses require you to purchase a textbook.
 The cost of the textbook is not included in the course fee unless otherwise indicated.
 If there is a textbook assigned for this course, it will be listed on the bookstore website.